niklasramo/mezr/README.md

 ### `.offset( el, [ edge ] )`

-Returns the element's "offsets", which in practice means the vertical and horizontal distance between the element's northwest corner and the document's northwest corner.
-The edge argument controls which layer (content, padding, scroll, border, margin) of the element is considered as the edge of the element for the calculations.
-For example, if the edge was set to 1 or "padding" the element's margins and borders would be added to the offsets.
+Returns the element's offsets which in practice means the vertical and horizontal distance between the element's northwest corner and the document's northwest corner.
+The *edge* argument controls which layer (content, padding, scroll, border, margin) of the element is considered as the edge of the element for the calculations.
+For example, if the edge was set to 'padding' the element's margins and borders would be added to the offsets.

 **Parameters**